chaozhangdev/vuepress-blog/blogs/css/css-grid.md

   - CSS
 ---

+During our develpoment, most of the time, we just use libraries for the grid layout like bootstrap `row` & `col`.
+In addition, for the responsive design, we can easily try `sm={12}`, `md= {6}` and `lg={3}` by these libraries.

+Today let's get rid of these libraries and discover the native css grid layout.

 ## Introduction

-The CSS Grid Layout Module offers a grid-based layout system, with rows and columns, making it easier to design web pages without having to use floats and positioning
+The CSS Grid Layout Module offers a grid-based layout system, with rows and columns, making it easier to design web pages without having to use floats and positioning.

 ```html
 <h1>The grid-column-gap</h1>